Guillaume Lekeu: Musical style and influences

 Lekeu's personal style was present in his earliest compositions.
 In 1887, he said "Bien plus, ce sera bizarre, détraqué, horrible, tout ce qu'on voudra; mais, du moins, ce sera original" ("Even more, it will be weird, mad, horrible, anything you like, but at least it will be original").

 Lekeu's string quartets were inspired by Beethoven, and exposure to Wagner's operas at Bayreuth influenced his approaches to melody.
 He described this as "des mélodies de telle longueur qu'un seul exposé suffisait à parfaire ... un morceau de musique" ("melodies of such length that a single presentation was sufficient to complete ... a piece of music").

 His primary influence was Franck.
 Many of his works are characterized by a certain melancholy: in his own words, "la joie [est] mille fois plus difficile à peindre que la souffrance" ("joy is a thousand times harder to paint than suffering").

 His larger compositions are cyclic in structure; that is, themes in his works will often recur from movement to movement, something no doubt inherited from a long tradition of nineteenth-century European composers, as well as from many works of Franck and d'Indy.
 The recurring themes in the violin sonata have led some scholars to suggest that it was an inspiration for the Vinteuil Sonata, an imaginary work described by Marcel Proust in In Search of Lost Time.
 However, the structure imagined by Proust is also similar to the violin sonata by Franck.

 His style, prophetic of early-twentieth-century avant-garde French composers like Satie and Milhaud, was influenced by Franck, Wagner and (especially in the Trio) Beethoven, though these influences did not manifest themselves as mere imitation.
 In general, Lekeu is regarded as a highly talented composer whose death cut short a promising musical career.

 Compositions

 Lekeu composed about 50 works and left a number of unfinished compositions at the time of his death.
 Two of these, a Cello Sonata and his Piano Quartet, were completed by d'Indy.
 All have been recorded at least once, and several of them more than once, notably the Violin Sonata in G Major and the Piano Trio in C minor.
-The first time the Piano Sonata in G minor was completely performed live by pianist Paweł Albiński in Kraków, Poland on 20 August 2014.
+The first time the Piano Sonata in G minor was completely performed live was by pianist Paweł Albiński in Kraków, Poland on 20 August 2014.